Reference Date: 06-October-2015

 Prices of millet and sorghum remained mostly stable in recent months

 Continued assistance is required to improve access to food and protect livelihoods of food-insecure and vulnerable people, including refugees and returnees

-Chad hosts a large number of refugees, due to the continuing civil conflict in the neighbouring countries of the Central African Republic, Libya, Nigeria and the Sudan.
+Chad hosts a large number of refugees, due to the continuing civil conflict in the neighbouring countries: Central African Republic, Libya, Nigeria and the Sudan.
 The influx of refugees increased dramatically over the past few months following the deterioration of the security situation in Nigeria.
 According to OCHA, about 15 000 Nigerians fled to Chad in recent months, while more than 41 000 people have been internally displaced between July and August 2015 in the Lac Region.
 In addition, as of September 2015 over 84 000 refugees from the Central African Republic and more than 295 000 refugees from the Sudan are estimated to reside in Chad.
-Overall, over 395 000 refugees are estimated to be currently living in Chad, while about 340 000 Chadians have returned to their country.
-The refugee crisis has exacerbated an already fragile food situation.
-Chad has been struck by successive severe food crises in recent years that have had very adverse, longer-term impact on household assets and savings.
+Overall, over 395 000 refugees are estimated to be currently living in Chad, while about 240 000 Chadians have returned to their country.
+Chad also has more than 567 000 Internally Displaced Persons (IDPs).
 As a result of these various factors, as of August 2015 over 660 000 people were estimated to be in need of food assistance according to the last “Cadre Harmonisé” analysis.